- March 1 for Fall

 - Copy of RN license status, including your name (find status on CA.gov's Breeze system)

 - Volunteer activities

-- Three APU Recommendation Forms from professional references who have the ability to evaluate your performance in the nursing field (e.g. managers, supervisors, and academic faculty; not coworkers).
-The provided APU forms must be used.
+- Two recommendations from professional references who have the ability to evaluate your performance (e.g. managers, supervisors, and academic faculty; not coworkers)

 Office of Graduate and Professional Admissions

 Azusa Pacific University is authorized under federal law by the U.S. Citizen and Immigration Services and the U.S. Department of State to enroll nonimmigrant, alien undergraduate and graduate students.
 APU issues and administers both the I-20 and DS 2019 (F-1 and J-1 status documents respectively).